Tomato Sauce Substitutes

 To make your own tomato sauce out of a can of tomatoes, you can use whatever type of canned tomatoes you have on hand, whether they be whole, stewed, diced, or crushed.

-If using whole, stewed, or diced tomatoes, drain off the liquid.
+First, drain off the liquid in the can and put it aside.
 Then give the tomatoes a quick whirl in your blender or food processor.
 If the resulting puree seems wetter than a typical tomato sauce, just drain off some of the excess liquid, or cook the mixture down until you reach the desired consistency.
 If using crushed tomatoes, cook down until it thickens a bit.

 Some canned tomato products have added seasonings and some don't.
-Taste your sauce and tweak the flavor if needed, adding salt, oregano, and/or basil.
-Cook your sauce just long enough to warm it through if you want a fresh tomato sauce, or cook it until it develops a dark color and thick texture if you want more of a jarred sauce consistency.
+Taste your sauce and tweak the flavor if needed, adding salt, oregano, basil or whatever spices you prefer.
+Cook your sauce just long enough to warm it through for a fresh tomato sauce, or cook it until it develops a dark color and thick texture if you want more of a jarred sauce consistency.
+If the sauce gets too thick, add some of the reserved liquid.

 More Tomato Sauce Substitutes